CARES Act Funding Under Section 18004(a)(1) – Higher Education Emergency Relief Fund 50% for Student Aid

 - Employees receiving UMS Employee Tuition benefits

 - Early College students

-- Students enrolled in exclusively online programs as of March 13, 2020.
+- Students enrolled in exclusively online courses as of March 13, 2020.

 Students who did not have a FAFSA on file with the university were able to complete a self-certification form, attesting under the penalty of perjury to meeting the requirements of Section 484 of the HEA.

 Consistent with the other institutions within the University of Maine System, of which UMPI is a part, and in acknowledgement that every one of our students experienced disruption when COVID-19 forced all courses to be transitioned to online delivery, UMPI will automatically distribute approximately 85% percent of these funds to all eligible students.
 Award amounts will be tiered as follows based on the number of credit hours in which the student is enrolled as of March 13, 2020:

 6 – 11.99 Credit Hours: $250